Citysearch

-While many local search sites mushroomed in the 21st century, Citysearch's biggest competition comes from the fast-growing Yelp, Inc. In the late 2000s, Yelp was growing at 80% while Citysearch growth remained flat.
-Local search engines from Bing, Google and Yahoo are also widely used alternatives to finding local businesses on the internet.
+While many local search sites mushroomed in the 21st century, Citysearch faced intense competition from the fast-growing Yelp, Inc. In the late 2000s, Yelp grew at 80% while Citysearch growth remained flat.
+Local search engines from Bing, Google and Yahoo also became competitors to Citysearch for finding local businesses on the internet.

 Best of Citysearch

 Best of Citysearch is a feature that gives locals an opportunity to vote for their favorite businesses in popular categories such as Restaurants, Nightlife, Hotels and Services.
 Citysearch opens up its annual polls with nominations from editors.
 Throughout the voting period visitors to the site cast votes for their favorite local business.
 After the polls close, the top ten businesses in each category are revealed to their cities.

 Criticism

 In 2005, Citysearch was criticized by a blogger for their alleged inflation of user submitted ratings and reviews.
 Citysearch has since updated their ratings system.
 Citysearch has also stated that they have the right to refuse to post or to remove any user review that violates the terms of use.
 Reviews that are subject to removal include unacceptable content such as profanity, personal information, promotion of illegal activity and harmful content.
 In November 2007, Citysearch partnered with MerchantCircle, a company that conducts automated telemarketing to small businesses to sell them online advertising packages.